TugbaKes55/StarbucksClone/README.md

 # Starbucks Clone

-This project involves a simple clone of Starbucks' website.
+This project involves a simple clone of Starbucks website.
 It is made using HTML and CSS and was created with the aim of applying modern web design techniques.
 Various techniques were used in the project to provide an aesthetic appearance with responsive layouts, animations and CSS.

 # Features